CtrlK

 Completeness

-Clearly answers both 'what' (list, find, show Azure resources with specific capabilities) and 'when' (explicit USE FOR and DO NOT USE FOR clauses with concrete trigger scenarios and even redirects to other skills).
+Clearly answers both 'what' (list, find, and show Azure resources across subscriptions or resource groups) and 'when' with explicit USE FOR and DO NOT USE FOR clauses that provide detailed trigger guidance and boundary conditions with references to alternative skills.

 3 / 3